anubra266/css-picons/README.md

 ### Custom collections

-You can also provide your own custom collections using `customCollection`
+You can also provide your own custom collections by passing a tuple whose first item is the collection name, and the second is the collection icons.

 ```ts
 export default defineConfig({